praisenter/manual.praisenter.github.io/pages/library.md

 Finally, choose the export file name and location.

-> _What happens to the items after export?_ Nothing.
+> **NOTE**: _What happens to the items after export?_ Nothing.
 The items are left as-is.
 The exported file(s) are copies of the items in the workspace - you can rename, delete, move, etc. the file(s) without impacting the items in the workspace.

 ![Library export choose formats]({{ page.relpath }}assets/img/library-export-formats.png){: .rounded .img-fluid}

 ## Supported export formats[#](#supported-export-formats)
 Praisenter supports a few different export formats in addition to it's native format.

-> Looking for an export format that's not currently provided?
+> **NOTE**: Looking for an export format that's not currently provided?
 [Log an issue on the project page](https://github.com/praisenter/praisenter/issues).

 #### Bibles
 - Praisenter format